PASTURE PALS EQUINE RESCUE INC.

 Listed below are all the equines who call Pasture Pals home.
 Unless otherwise stated, all animals here are available for adoption.
-Click on their pictures or names to be linked to their albums on Facebook, where you can see more of each animal and read about them in their album descriptions!
+Click on their pictures to be linked to their photo albums on Facebook, where you can see and read more about each animal.

 Lila (Lily), black and white pinto, miniature horse, mare Foaled 2012?
 Blind in one eye Lila came to us along with her companions Reba and Piper on 4/2/2024 because her owners were suffering serious medical issues and could no longer care for them.
 Lila has halter scars because her halter has been left on her, she had been rescued from a bad situation but has been untouchable and uncatchable.
 We have a lot of work to do with Lila to teach her to trust humans and to get that halter off of her.
 She also has some lumps on her abdomen that I am concerned with and so it makes it somewhat of an urgent need to catch her to examine her.
 We will also age her by her teeth once we do have Hands-On.
 Lila will need a serious dedicated volunteer for her training and a sponsor for her care.
 Can you help us help Lila?
 Donate or sponsor Lila with Venmo, PayPal, Cash app, Zelle @pasturepalser